grafana/business-charts/docs/sources/features/code-editor.md

 ## Expand the editor

-For a better user experience, we added the expand the editor area button.
+For a better user experience, the expand the editor area button was added.

 ![Expand the code area button.](/media/docs/grafana/panels-visualizations/business-charts/button.png)